Netanyahu to attend event with lawmakers and community leaders at Shul of Bar Harbour; Collins Ave. to close near synagogue - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Street parking was already off limits at 6 a.m., as police prepared to shut down the roadway; those closures are expected to begin at around 10 a.m.

-In preparation for the road closure, Surfside officials said, trucks will start to be turned around by 86th and 87th streets starting at 8 a.m.
+In preparation for the road closure, Surfside officials said, trucks started to be turned around by 86th and 87th streets at around 8 a.m.

 “There’s very little difference in what we’re looking at and where we want to be, where we want to go,” Trump said Monday.